The following guidelines are organized in two parts.

-Within each part, specific guidelines are grouped according to particular elements of a return-to-work programme.
-They are presented as follows:
+Within each part, specific guidelines are grouped according to these elements and are presented as follows:

 Guideline.
 The guideline is stated as clearly as possible.

 Structure.
-This is the suggested structure for the particular aspect of a return-to-work programme that may support the application of the guideline and facilitate the promotion of the underlying principle.
-A sound structure is essential for the effective functioning of a return-to-work programme.
+This is the suggested structure that may support the application of the guideline and facilitate the promotion of the underlying governance principle.
+A sound governance structure is essential for the effective functioning of the social security institution.
 It should ensure an appropriate division of operational and oversight responsibilities as well as the suitability and accountability of the persons involved.

 Mechanism.
-There are different ways in which a guideline may be implemented.
-The suggested mechanisms for a return-to-work programme are designed to ensure appropriate controls, processes, communication and incentives which encourage good decision-making, proper and timely execution, successful outcomes, and regular monitoring and evaluation.
+There are different ways through which a guideline may be implemented.
+The suggested mechanisms for good governance are designed to ensure appropriate controls, processes, communication and incentives which encourage good decision-making, proper and timely execution, successful outcomes, and regular review and assessment.